dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T525: Retributive justice perpetuates cycles of violence.
+### T525: Retributive justice perpetuates a cycle of violence.

 |Support|
 |---|